gramener/gramex-guide/watch/README.md

 # List file descriptors used by a process
 for f in `/bin/ls /proc/<proc-id>/fd/`; do readlink -f "/proc/<proc-id>/fd/$f"; done | sort | uniq -c | sort -k 1nr
 ```

+Alternatively, you can disable the Watch by setting it as `False` in gramex.yaml.
+This can be useful in containerized apps where you can't modify the host inotify limit.

+    :::yaml
+        app:
+            watch: False